- October 2021 Update:

 Grattan Institute Report: Simplistic Statistical Lies.

-In fact, with the UK at around 80% immunity levels once the effects of vaccinations and prior infections are both taken into account, guesswork is not required to see that infection numbers do rise even with 80% immunity, as it is happening in Britain.
-Herd immunity is not achieved, and the hope is that with sufficient people vaccinated, deaths will be low.
+In fact, with the UK at over 80% immunity levels once the effects of vaccinations and prior infections are both taken into account, guesswork is not required to see that infection numbers do rise even with 80% immunity, as it is happening in Britain.
+Herd immunity is not achieved, and the only hope is that with sufficient people vaccinated, deaths will be low.
 However, deaths in Britain with 80% immunity are currently at around 100 per day, so the question as to whether that is ‘low enough’ and other consequences can be tolerated is still to be determine.
 However, but the time Australia does reach 80% immunity, then there will be more data.

 The question is how a group who advise government can predict that 80% will actually provide herd immunity, and that if there are outbreaks, as shown in the news article on 29 July 2021 on abc news, these outbreak would produce only around 10 deaths per outbreak is frightening.
 The UK has proven that as fully vaccinated people can still spread the virus, herd immunity is not achieved, and case numbers continue with deaths at levels many times those the models being used project.